Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 - setup
 ---

 Docker is the recommended setup method for most self-hosted LinkAce installations.
-The stable Docker setup uses Docker Compose and includes the application, database, and cache services.
+The stable Docker setup uses Docker Compose and includes the application, database, Meilisearch, and cache services.

 {{< alert type="info" >}}
 All images are available on the [**Docker Hub**](https://hub.docker.com/r/linkace/linkace) and on the [**GitHub Registry**](https://github.com/Kovah/LinkAce/pkgs/container/linkace) and support `amd64`, `arm64` and `amd/v7`.